109th #GAPJunior: Day Three - The Golf Association of Philadelphia

 John Stevenson

-GLENSIDE, Pa. – John Stevenson, of the host club has been crowned the 109th Junior Boys’ Champion with his 4&3 victory over Winston Kelenc-Blank of Saucon Valley Country Club at a brisk LuLu Country Club (par 71, 6,313 yars) Thursday.
+GLENSIDE, Pa. – John Stevenson, of the host club has been crowned the 109th Junior Boys’ Champion with his 4&3 victory over Winston Kelenc-Blank of Saucon Valley Country Club at a brisk LuLu Country Club (par 71, 6,313 yards) Thursday.

 History | Day One recap | Day Two recap